-C-1/C-3: Service Specification

-icaid agency or the operating agency (if applicable).
-Type: tion are readily available to CMS upon request through
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Service Type:

+Other Service

-As provi ided in 42 CFR §440.180(b)(9), the State requests the d in statute. authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
+Service Title: authority to provide the following additional service not

-Music T Therapy, Art Therapy and Equine Assisted Therapy
+Music Therapy, Art Therapy and Equine Assisted Therapy

-HCBS T Гахопоту:
+HCBS Taxonomy:

-Cat tegory 1: Sub-Category 1:
+Category 1: Sub-Category 1:

 11 Other Health and Therapeutic Services 11130 other therapies

-Cat tegory 2: Sub-Category 2:
+Category 2: Sub-Category 2:

-Cat tegory 3: Sub-Category 3:
+Category 3: Sub-Category 3:

 Service Definition (Scope):

-tegory 4: Sub-Category 4:
+Category 4: Sub-Category 4:

 Direct therapy services provided to a participant who may or may not have a primary diagnosis of mental illness, but who could benefit by the provision of therapy to maintain, improve or prevent regression of the participant's condition and assist in the acquisition, retention or improvement of skills necessary for the participant to live and work in the community.
+Direct Music and Art Therapy services may be provided using remote technology in accordance with ODP policy.
 Services and intended benefit must be documented in the service plan.
 Therapy services consist of the following individual and group therapies that are not primarily recreational or diversionary:

-- Art Therapy;
+• Art Therapy;

-- · Music Therapy; and

-- Equine Assisted Therapy.
+- · Music Therapy; and - Equine Assisted Therapy.